couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-views.markdown

 The minimum key with a given first element is just a length-1 array with that element.
 (This is just like the way that the word "A" sorts before any other word starting with "A".)

 The maximum key contains an empty `NSDictionary` object.
 Couchbase Lite defines a sorting or collation order for all JSON types, and JSON objects (also known as dictionaries) sort after everything else.
-An empty dictionary is kind of like a "Z" on steroids: it's a placeholder that sorts after any string, number, or array.
+An empty dictionary is kind of like a "Z" on steroids&mdash;it's a placeholder that sorts after any string, number, or array.
 It looks weird at first, but it's a useful idiom used in queries to represent the end of a range.